-Growth in digital banking services
+Growth in digital banking services.

-Rise in financial crime
+Rise in financial crime.

-Building trust is vital for banks
+Building trust is vital for banks.

-ID verification as part of a digital strategy
+ID verification as part of a digital strategy.

-As banks add new services and functions, they also face different challenges.
-This includes thinking about new sources for digital identity, embracing new technologies, and ensuring a seamless experience across multiple channels and backend systems.
+The importance of digital identity verification is becoming increasingly clear, especially as the volume of online services and fraud increases.
+Roger Redfearn-Tyrzyk, Director of Global Gambling & Sales UK at IDnow explained that as industries add new services and functions, they face different challenges, including thinking about new sources for digital identity, embracing new technologies, and ensuring a seamless experience across multiple channels and backend systems.

-Identity standards as a catalyst for trust
+Identity standards as a catalyst for trust.

 Providing identity insurance for banking transactions

 Another new development discussed was the introduction of identity insurance.
 Rod explained how this could greatly help trust and global financial inclusion, claiming that “By transferring the risk we allow people to act as though they are trusted everywhere.”